HardlyDifficult/Tutorials/Chapter3.md

 ```
  - Select the Hammer prefab:
    - Add **SuicideIn**:
+     - Set the Time Till Death to 10.
      - Disable the component.
    - Add **KillOnContactWith**:
      - Configured for layer 'Enemy'.
      - Disable the component.
    - Add **Hammer**:
-     - Add SuicideIn and KillOnContactWith to the list 'To Enable On Equipt'.
+     - Add SuicideIn and KillOnContactWith to the list 'To Enable On Equip'.
  - Select the SpikeBall prefab:
    - Add **DeathEffectSpawn** configured to use the explosion prefab.